rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-how-to-upgrade-zend-legacy-project.md

 You have 2 options:

 First, similar to the above, upgrade your project to Zend 3.
-Once you're on Zend 3, you can switch to Laminas. **The huge downside of this approach** is that there is no Zend 2 to 3 upgrade set.
+Once you're on Zend 3, you can change to Laminas. **The huge downside of this approach** is that there is no Zend 2 to 3 upgrade set.
 You'd have to do this manually or with Rector's help by writing custom rules.

 Zend 2 and 3 are quite different, with some packages removed and some newly added - you can read more about it in the documentation - [Upgrading to Zend 3.0
 ](https://docs.zendframework.com/zend-mvc/migration/to-v3-0/).